chadrey/rcMDL/README.md

 ## Crosspoint Matrix
-Crosspoint matrix will be wrapped around a container because it is more easily implemented in a driver for a DSP that can control many crosspoint matrixes.
+Crosspoint matrix will be wrapped inside a container because it is more easily implemented in a driver for a DSP that can control many crosspoint matrixes.

 ```
 TBD...